 Then I visited Europe.
-One thing the old world can certainly boast over the new is preserved history.
+One thing the old world certainly boasts over the new is preserved history.
 In America, real estate moves in and the history goes out.
-Although they do exist, it’s hard to find buildings that are much older than sixty or seventy years.
+Although they do exist, it’s hard to find buildings much older than sixty or seventy years.
 Standing in a building that existed during the Revolution is quite an exceptional treat.

 In Europe, it’s almost laughable (who am I kidding?
 It’s completely laughable).
-And for someone who likes old churches, Europe proved to be an absolute gold mine of ornate, beautifully carved, astounding works of churchy art, all housing centuries and centuries of history inside.
+And for someone who likes old churches, Europe was an absolute gold mine of ornate, beautifully carved, astounding works of churchy art, all housing centuries of history inside.
 These churches had things from time periods I never thought I’d come in contact with.
 Tombs from the Crusades.
 Scrolls predating printing presses.
 Architecture from the Middle Ages.
 Robes worn by some of the earliest priests and bishops.

 The same might be said about the history.
 When I entered Notre Dame de Rouen, I picked up a guidebook to direct me through the labyrinths of sweeping corridors, tombs, stained glass works, and historical artifacts.
 When I opened to the “brief history” page, my jaw almost went to the floor.
 “Brief” didn’t seem like the right word to describe a church that had seedlings sprouting all the way back to the third century.

 Back then, Notre Dame de Rouen started as a private home donated for worship in the Christian religion’s earliest days, with a double basilica later built on the site.
 In 396 A.D.
 (I mean seriously….) a bishop of Rouen erected an official church building and linked it with the original structure.
 All was well until 911 A.D., when Vikings came knocking about and ransacked the entire site.
 That’s right.
 Vikings.